lmatosevic/chatgpt-cli/README.md

 # with api key, prompt and output image path
 gpt-img my_api_key "Robot walking a dog" ./my-images/image.png

+# with api key, prompt, output and input image paths
+gpt-img my_api_key "Robot walking a dog" ./my-images/image.png in=./sample/base.png,./sample/other.png

 # without api key
-gpt-img "Robot walking a dog" ./my-images/image.png
+gpt-img "Robot walking a dog" ./my-images/image.png in=./sample/base.png

-# without output image path, the binary image data will be outputed to stdout
+# without output image path, the binary image data will be piped to the stdout
 gpt-img "Robot walking a dog" > image.png

 # with both piped input and argument prompts